 Forty Pearl is a sensory Pure Michigan experience in the heart of Downtown Grand Rapids.
-Our mission is to showcase the finest Michigan wines by pairing them with adventurous bites including oysters, shellfish, charcuterie, seasonal salads, seafood, and more.
+Our mission is to showcase the finest Michigan wines by pairing them with adventurous bites, sourcing seasonal ingredients locally.
 We are a collective of Michigan-based winemakers, chefs, story tellers, and characters.

 Originally opened by Ed and Robert Brengman as a tasting room to showcase their award-winning wines and bring a taste of Traverse City to Grand Rapids, Forty Pearl has grown to be so much more with the partnership of Brengman Brothers and our culinary team.